WALK THE STREETS OF HONG KONG WITH AN ACCOMPLISHED ARTIST AND PROFESSIONAL PHOTOGRAPHER

-*Resident of Hong Kong 15 years.
+*A resident of Hong Kong SAR 16 years.

 *Lived, studied and/or worked for substantial periods in the following global cities: NYC, Washington DC, Chicago, London, Warsaw, Kobe, Singapore, Shanghai and Bangkok.

 *Master Digital Artist and Professional Photographer (viewers from around the globe purchase and collect my works).

 *First Aid Certification by Hong Kong Red Cross.

 *Feature article in Hong Kong's Apple News Daily (William, an American tour guide who knows his way around Hong Kong like a true local).